academic-moodle-cooperation/moodle-mod_offlinequiz/README.txt

-You can find a cheat sheet for the plugin on the [AMC website](http://www.academic-moodle-cooperation.org/en/modules/offline-quiz/) and a video tutorial in german only in the [AMC YouTube Channel](https://www.youtube.com/c/AMCAcademicMoodleCooperation).
+You can find a cheat sheet for the plugin on the [AMC website](http://www.academic-moodle-cooperation.org/en/modules/offline-quiz/) and a video tutorial in German only in the [AMC YouTube Channel](https://www.youtube.com/c/AMCAcademicMoodleCooperation).

 Bug Reports / Support
 ---------------------

-We try our best to deliver bug-free plugins, but we can not test the plugin for every platform, database, PHP and Moodle version.
+We try our best to deliver bug-free plugins, but we cannot test the plugin for every platform, database, PHP and Moodle version.
 If you find any bug please report it on [GitHub](https://github.com/academic-moodle-cooperation/moodle-mod_offlinequiz/issues).
 Please provide a detailed bug description, including the plugin and Moodle version and, if applicable, a